stut/aleff.dev/docs/technical-architecture/configuration.md

 Default: `696h` (29 days)

+## DISABLE_CHALLENGE_RESPONDER_JOB

+Set this to any non-empty value to disable launching the challenge responder job as part of obtaining a certificate.
+Use this if you're permanently running the challenge responder.

+Default: `""` (empty string)

 ## CHALLENGE_RESPONDER_JOB_TIMEOUT

 Specifies how long aleff will wait for the challenge responder job to start responding correctly to the challenge request.
 Uses the same duration semantics as `RUN_INTERVAL`.